webrain2018/EEG-Tools/README.md

 # EEG
-Building a docker image for EEG analysis
+Building a docker image engine for EEG analysis
 More details about WeBrain see: https://webrain.uestc.edu.cn/